 The following are some of the types of diamond jewellery set with a baguette diamond.
 Interestingly, baguette diamonds are more suited to smaller diamonds—cut for eternity rings and diamond shoulders.

 Baguette cut diamond engagement rings

 Baguette diamond engagement rings typically feature either a single solitaire diamond.
 Alternatively, some designs feature an arrangement of Baguette cut diamonds.
 Baguette diamond trilogy rings match smaller baguette diamonds either side of a larger stone.

 Aquamarine edged by smaller baguette cut diamonds.

 Emerald diamond engagement rings come as solitaire designs—set with one diamond.
 Alternatively, trilogy rings feature in many jewellery stores.
 In addition, Halo engagement rings remain very popular.
 A central Emerald cut diamond rests within a surrounding halo of smaller diamonds.
 You can view Emerald cut halo rings online in various designs.

 Kiera is a very popular diamond halo ring design, available at Serendipity Diamonds, shown here with a 1 carat central diamond.

 Emerald diamond pendants

-Emerald diamond pendants work well singly.
+Emerald cut diamonds are very suitable for diamond pendants .
 Alternatively they work equally well with diamond accents.
 The following Emerald cut pendant design appears within our collection with a diamond set loop.